Looking for a low-risk investment option that can provide steady returns? Look no further than certificate of deposit (CD) accounts.

-- Early withdrawal penalties: If you need to access your money before the CD matures, you may be subject to early withdrawal penalties.
-Be sure to understand the terms and conditions of your CD before committing to it.
+If you need to access your money before the CD matures, you may be subject to early withdrawal penalties unless you opt for no-penalty CDs.

 By considering these factors, you can find a CD that meets your financial needs and helps you reach your savings goals.

 CDs can be fixed or variable when it comes to interest rates.
 As the terms imply, fixed rates stay the same throughout the life of the CD, while variable rates respond to and mirror the market.
 Many investors favor fixed rates to lock in a higher and more profitable rate, while others prefer the volatility of variable rates as a way to potentially earn more for their investments.